Don’t have a Thanksgiving meltdown: Thaw your bird safely

 About Author: Katie Whitt

-Katie Whitt is a marketing and communications coordinator for OSF HealthCare, where she has worked since January 2016.
+Katie Whitt is the content manager for OSF HealthCare, where she has worked since January 2016.
 Originally from Valparaiso, Indiana, she came to Peoria to earn her Bachelor of Arts in journalism from Bradley University.
 Before joining OSF, she worked as a copy editor for both the Peoria Journal Star and The Bloomington Pantagraph.

 In her spare time, Katie enjoys traveling, reading anything she can get her hands on and spending shameful amounts of time watching Netflix.
 She justifies her couch time with kickboxing and running.